kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     }

     /*
-     * Input:
-     * pdelete is such that:
-     * pdelete->key(delete_key_index) == delete_key == 'key to be deleted.'
+     * Input: pdelete->key(delete_key_index) is key to be deleted.
      *
-     *  Returns tuple consisting of:
+     * Returns three element tuple:
-     *  0 - Node* of key to be deleted, which may have changed from its input value.
+     *   - pointer to node with key to be deleted.
-     *  1- The child index in the Node *of key to be deleted, which may have changed from its input value.
+     *   - index of key to be deleted,
-     *  2- Node* of leaf node successor.
+     *   - pointer to leaf node successor.
      */
     template<class Key, class Value> std::tuple<typename tree234<Key, Value>::Node *, int, typename tree234<Key, Value>::Node *>
     tree234<Key, Value>::get_delete_successor(Node *pdelete, Key delete_key, int delete_key_index) noexcept
     {
-      // get immediate right subtree.
+      // Get pointer to right subtree.
       auto child_index = delete_key_index + 1;

       Node *rightSubtree = pdelete->children[child_index].get();

+      // If it's a 2-node, convert it to a 3- or 4-node.
       if (rightSubtree->isTwoNode()) {

+          // Set child_index: parent->children[child_index] == 'the converted 2-node'.
           child_index = convert2Node(rightSubtree, child_index);

         /*
-          Check if, when we converted the rightSubtree, delete_key moved...
+          Check if delete_key moved...

            Comments: If the root of the right subtree had to be converted, then either a rotation occurred, or a fusion (with the parent, rightSubtree and a sibling occurred).
 If a fusion of the rightSubtree with a parent key and a sibling key occurred, delete_key becomes the 2nd key in rightSubtree.